5 design tips to steal from this surprising modern farmhouse in Connecticut

 ‘Our clients moved to a new-build, modern farmhouse in Old Greenwich, Connecticut,’ explained Lina Galvao, interior designer at Curated Nest.
 ‘It was lovely, but lacked the character they were looking for.’

-With the home feeling perhaps a little too modern, Galvao’s job was to inject the new family home with the little surprises and sense of longevity that make a farmhouse-style property so endearing, as well as being essential aspects of the world's best homes.
+With the home feeling perhaps a little too modern, Galvao’s job was to inject the new family home with modern farmhouse ideas, the little surprises and sense of longevity that make a farmhouse-style property so endearing.

 ‘The client’s must-haves were a space with eclectic and funky character, but still with a farmhouse feel.
 Functionally, they wanted kid-friendly finishes and furniture that would last.’